simonlaszcz/vimtos/README.md

 You may need to test for the availability of a feature in vimrc.
 Do this using has(), e.g.

-    if has("compiler")
+if has("eval")
   compiler DEVPAC
-    endif

-    if has("eval")
   color BLUE
 endif

 if has("eval") && v:os=="TOS"
   " set options, define functions.
 Whatever you want endif

 ATARI Vim looks for vimrc files in the usual places.
 Check where these are using the :version command.

+It is recommended to store user files in $HOME\vimfiles.

 ==============================================================================